-- Renew our approach to selecting and building strategic partnerships focused on shared goals, mission alignment, and measurable impact. - Renew and evaluate relationships with our affiliate partners, friends groups, and partners-in-residence to ensure alignment with the service delivery, stewardship, and resource development initiatives of our strategic plan. - Recognize and integrate staff time and capacity as critical resources in assessing the organizational capacity for implementing the strategic initiatives. - Review programs, services, and positions for alignment with the strategic plan. - Incorporate thoughtful planning to develop the essential support staff who enable the successful delivery of all elements of the strategic plan. - Identify core staffing and operational gaps to support future growth in communication, services, and programs, to ensure the successful implementation of strategic initiatives.
+- shared goals, mission alignment, and measurable impact. - and resource development initiatives of our strategic plan. - • - enable the successful delivery of all elements of the strategic plan. - Identify core staffing and operational gaps to support future growth in • of strategic initiatives.